cloud-hippie/introduction-to-python/03-CLIs/Assignments/README.md

 6. Create a `schema.py` file in the root of the repo.
 7. Create a `setup.py` file in the root of the repo.

-Using the example within the `CLI` folder, create a `yamler` command line interface
+Using the example within the `CLI` folder, create a `yamler` command line interface.